springernature/ux-elements-docs/nature/styleguide/illustration.md

 ## When to use illustrations on our products
 * Helping authors make decisions on where to publish
-* Highlight key benefits of publshing in the Nature Portfolio
+* Highlight key benefits and services of the Nature Portfolio
 * Explaining our publishing and editorial processes

 ## Examples of illustrations